 Our faculty members in the College of Humanities and Sciences are an amazing group of educators, academics and researchers.
-Here are just a few faculty highlights from the year.
+Here are just a few news highlights from the year.